 Surrey Heath Borough Council have designed this site to be as accessible as possible to all our citizens.

-The Surrey Heath web site is compliant with Level AA of the Web Content Accessibility Guidelines (WCAG) of the Web Accessibility Initiative.
+The Surrey Heath web site is working towards Level AA compliance of the Web Content Accessibility Guidelines (WCAG) - Web Accessibility Initiative.

 The following accessibility features are intended to make the site easy to use for all visitors.
 However, with the numerous website browsers and versions now available, more specific information can often be found using your browser's help.